The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Additional evidence

+{\bf Inconsistencies in claimed runtimes.} \cite{Nature} claims runtimes under six hours, but papers and presentations by Google Team 1~\cite{JD2020,YJLee} reuse the blurred green-blue-white chip image in \cite[Extended Data Figure 5]{Nature} with 12-24 hour runtimes and identical total wirelength (55.42m).

-{\bf An inconclusive benchmark.} Google's RL code \cite{CT} lost to prior methods on most chip-design examples in \cite{SB,ISPD2023} except for Ariane --- the only example released in support of \cite{Nature}.
+{\bf An inconclusive testcase.} Google's RL code \cite{CT} lost to prior methods on most chip-design examples in \cite{SB,ISPD2023} except for Ariane --- the only example released in support of \cite{Nature}.
 But when macros of Ariane were shuffled \cite{ISPD2023}, chip metrics moved very little.
-Thus, Ariane was not a challenging benchmark.
+Thus, Ariane was not a challenging testcase.